qorix-group/process_description/process/general_concepts/score_review_concept.rst

 but also the quality manager may ask for inspection for critical QM work products.

-Judging if the maturity of a work product is already enough to request an inspection can be based for example for the requiremnts on their "Implemented by", "Verified by" and "Requirement Covered" attribute.
+Judging if the maturity of a work product is already enough to request an inspection can be based for example for the requirements on their "Implemented by", "Verified by" and "Requirement Covered" attribute.
 For example when requesting a new feature by filling out the :need:`gd_temp__change__feature_request` you are asked to also specify the feature's requirements
 - it is not expected that the maturity of the requirements is already enough at this time to make a good inspection.